jrandj/aws-security-specialty/README.md

     * Amazon VPC is a foundational AWS service.
 Other AWS services, such as EC2, cannot be accessed without an underlying VPC network.
 A VPC behaves like a traditional TCP/IP network that can be expanded and scaled as needed.
 Typical data centre components (routers, switches, VLANS etc.) do not explicitly exist, but have been abstract and re-engineered into cloud software.

-    * A VPC endpoint enables connections between a VPC and supported services, without requiring that you use an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection.
-Therefore, your VPC is not exposed to the public internet.
+    * A VPC endpoint enables connections between a VPC and supported services, without requiring that you use an Internet gateway, NAT device, VPN connection, or AWS Direct Connect connection.
+Therefore, your VPC is not exposed to the public Internet.

     * A Network Access Control List (NACL) is an optional layer of security for your VPC that acts as a firewall for controlling traffic in and out of one or more subnets.
 The NACL might have rules like your security groups to add an additional layer of security to your VPC.
 The following are basic NACL concepts:
         * Your VPC automatically comes with a modifiable default network ACL.
 By default, it allows all inbound and outbound IPv4 traffic and, if applicable, IPv6 traffic.